worksofhart/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 low_floor = 1
 high_floor = floors

-    # Step A: Go to the middle floor of the building
-    # Step B: Drop an egg
-    # Step C:
-    #         If it breaks, we know our safe floor will be lower, so go to the mid point between the bottom and the current floor - 1 and repeat from Step B

     # Loop until we find the safe floor by ruling out unsafe ones
     while low_floor <= high_floor:
         # Go to the middle floor of the building